20 Signature Boston Foods You Have to Try

 You can’t go to Beantown without trying baked beans somewhere in town.
 Boston baked beans date back to colonial times, and they’ve stuck around long enough to have made an indelible mark in Bostonian culture.
 We’re not saying baked beans are Boston’s most gourmet, to-die-for cuisines, but it’s one of those Boston foods that is comforting, traditional and never really bad.

-Also, you can get them pretty much anywhere in the city.
+Also, you can get this iconic Boston food pretty much anywhere in the city.
 But where better to get baked beans than at the Beantown Pub itself?
 Here, expect a heaping portion of sweet baked beans served with a rustic side of brown bread.
 Don't worry about having too many leftovers; you can freeze baked beans!

 Beantown Pub | 100 Tremont St., Boston, MA 2108 | $$